 - Climbing drum peel and floating roller peel

 Element’s global network of laboratories provide physical, thermal, and mechanical testing for a range of constituent materials, pre-impregnates, and adhesives.
-Whether testing to a specific standard or developing a custom program, our composite experts can provide you with accurate, reliable results.
+Whether testing to a specific standard or developing a custom program, our composites testing experts can provide you with accurate, reliable results.

 For more information about our composite raw material testing services or to request a quote, contact us today.